snowplow-archive/snowplow.github.com/_posts/2015-02-xx-snowplow-60-bee-hummingbird-released.md

 The Scala Stream Collector writes Snowplow raw events in a Thrift format to a Kinesis stream.
 The new Kinesis LZO S3 Sink is a Kinesis app which reads records from a stream, compresses them using [splittable LZO][splittable-lzo] and writes the compressed files to [S3][s3].
 Each `.lzo` file has a corresponding `.lzo.index` file containing the byte offsets for the LZO blocks, so that the blocks can be processed in parallel using Hadoop.

-In fact this new sink is not limited to serialized Snowplow Thrift records - it will work equally well for any Kinesis record.
+In fact this new sink is not limited to serialized Snowplow Thrift records - it can store any stream of Kinesis records as splittable LZO files in S3.

 To accompany this new sink, we have updated the batch-based Hadoop Enrichment process so that it can now read LZO-compressed Thrift binary records.
 This means that you can potentially run both the Kinesis and Hadoop Enrichment processes off the same Kinesis stream.
 To use this feature, just set the collector_format field in the EmrEtlRunner's YAML configuration file to "thrift".